radhakhotele/Indian-Startup-Funding-Analysis/README.md

 # Indian-Startup-Funding-Analysis
-"Decoding where India’s startup money really flows 💰📊" 🚀 Data-driven deep dive into Indian startup funding trends – uncovering who invests, where the money flows, and which industries dominate.
+"Decoding where India’s startup money really flows 💰📊"

-A data storytelling project that uncovers **where the money flows in Indian startups** – who invests, which industries boom, and how funding trends shift over time.
+🚀 A data storytelling project that uncovers **where the money flows in Indian startups** – who invests, which industries boom, and how funding trends shift over time.
 ---

 ## 🔥 Highlights